Bug report #9213

 src/core/qgsmessagelog.cpp: 45: (logMessage) 2014-02-08T00:46:44 QGIS Ready! src/app/qgisapp.cpp: 723: (QgisApp) Before processEvents // BEFORE EXCEPTION CAUGHT (event 5 is QEvent::MouseMove) src/core/qgsapplication.cpp: 232: (notify) notify QWidget, event 5 // AFTER EXCEPTION CAUGHT src/core/qgsapplication.cpp: 270: (notify) Exception info: std::bad_alloc receiver class: QWidget event type: 5 src/gui/qgsmapcanvas.cpp: 1042: (paintEvent) QgsMapCanvas::paintEvent src/gui/qgsmapcanvasmap.cpp: 46: (resize) resizing to 844x598 src/core/qgsmaprenderer.cpp: 193: (adjustExtentToSize) Map units per pixel (x,y) : 0, 0 src/core/qgsmaprenderer.cpp: 194: (adjustExtentToSize) Pixmap dimensions (x,y) : 844, 598 src/core/qgsmaprenderer.cpp: 195: (adjustExtentToSize) Extent dimensions (x,y) : 0, 0 src/core/qgsmaprenderer.cpp: 196: (adjustExtentToSize) Empty src/core/qgsmaprenderer.cpp: 204: (adjustExtentToSize) Adjusted map units per pixel (x,y) : 0, 0 src/core/qgsmaprenderer.cpp: 206: (adjustExtentToSize) Recalced pixmap dimensions (x,y) : nan, nan src/core/qgsscalecalculator.cpp: 131: (calculateGeographicDistance) Distance across map extent (m): 0 src/core/qgsscalecalculator.cpp: 88: (calculate) scale = 0 conversionFactor = 39.3701 src/core/qgsmaprenderer.cpp: 211: (adjustExtentToSize) Scale (assuming meters as map units) = 1:0 src/gui/qgsmapcanvas.cpp: 1098: (paintEvent) QgsMapCanvas::paintEvent exit

-#13 Updated by Ferdinand Majerech almost 6 years ago
+#13 Updated by Ferdinand Majerech over 6 years ago